 Tomatoes are one of the most delicious, versatile and accessible superfoods around.
 You can easily grow them indoors in pots, so if you only have a window sill available, tomatoes are a safe bet.
 They’re packed with vitamin C, potassium, folate, and vitamin K, and growing them in your own home means you’ll always have an abundance of superfoods on hand – plus, they’ll probably taste much better than the ones you buy from supermarkets, too.

-The good news is that there are so many different types of tomatoes available – from tiny cherry tomatoes to giant beef tomatoes – that there’s usually a type perfectly suited to every space.
-If you want to plant your tomatoes outside, it’s best to sow your seeds from late March to early April, but if you’re growing them inside, late-February to mid-March is ideal: you just need to find a sunny spot or window ledge.
+There are so many different types of tomatoes available – from tiny cherry tomatoes to giant beef tomatoes – that there’s usually a type perfectly suited to every space.
+If you want to plant your tomatoes outside, you just need to find a sunny spot or window ledge.
 For more details on planting tomatoes, check out this article by Gardeners’ World.

 Kale thrives in both sunny and shady spots, and they’re not too fussy about soil either – meaning they’re one of the most resilient superfoods you can grow from home, as well as one of the most nutritional.
 Plus, their frilly dark leaves look very attractive, too.
 You can buy baby kale plants (called ‘plugs’) from garden centres, but because they’re so easy to grow from seeds, it’s often more rewarding to start from scratch.